-- 1. Place your motorcycle in an upright position on a firm, level surface. - Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LWR mark.
+- 1. Place your motorcycle in an upright position on a firm, level surface. - Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark. - 3.
+Rear Remove the seat. ▶ P. 64

-Rear Check that the brake fluid reservoir is horizontal and that the fluid level is between the LOWER level and UPPER level marks
+4. Rear Check that the brake fluid reservoir is horizontal and that the fluid level is between the LOWER level and UPPER level marks.

-If the brake fluid level in either reservoir is below the LWR mark or LOWER level mark or the brake lever and pedal freeplay becomes excessive, inspect the brake pads for wear.
+If the brake fluid level in either reservoir is below the LOWER level mark or the brake lever and pedal freeplay becomes excessive, inspect the brake pads for wear.

 If the brake pads are not worn, you most likely have a leak.
 Have your motorcycle inspected by your dealer.